 Exploring different CD printing methods

-Apart of not looking quite the part, the other problem that CD labels can cause is to do with the balance of the disc.
-If the label is placed off centre, or contains air bubbles, then it can cause problems with playability, and possible damage to the CD player as the disc will not spin correctly due to being imbalanced when spun at high revolutions.
+Apart from not looking quite the part, the other problem that CD labels can cause is to do with the balance of the disc.
+If the label is placed off-centre, or contains air bubbles, then it can cause problems with playability, and possible damage to the CD player, as the disc will not spin correctly due to being imbalanced when spun at high revolutions.

 Lithographic offset print

-Most companies are unable to print lithographically for a small quantity, as lithographic offset printing is usually associated with CD or DVD pressings of 1000 units or more.
-At Disc Wizards we print all our discs which are on a standard turnaround, in litho offset.
-This includes offset printing even for a small quantity starting from 100 units.
+Most companies are unable to print lithographically for a small quantity, as lithographic offset printing is usually associated with a CD or DVD pressing of 1000 units or more.
+At Disc Wizards we print all our discs, which are on a standard turnaround, in litho offset.
+This includes offset printing even for a small quantity, starting from 100 units.

 The screen process can create a much deeper and solid print of a single colour than what we can achieve with litho offset print.
 For screen printing, the disc design needs to be supplied with all parts in vector format; therefore each element can be precisely separated resulting in a crisp print finish and defined edges for text and blocks of colour.

-The print of an ink-jet printed disc is not completely water resistant, and can smudge if the disc comes into contact with liquid.
-To avoid this, some companies offer a lacquer or varnish on the disc to lock in the print, alternatively, printable discs with water-shield technology are available which seal in the print and protect the disc from splashes.
+The print of an inkjet printed disc is not completely water resistant, and can smudge if the disc comes into contact with liquid.
+To avoid this, some companies offer a lacquer or varnish on the disc to offer protection to the print.
+Alternatively, printable discs with water-shield technology are available which seal in the print and protect the disc from splashes.

 So what is the best printing method?

 By far the most professional looking printing is either litho or offset.
 We are one of the few companies that can offer this technology for small quantities such as 100 units.
 The final disc print is retail ready quality and the same as other CDs, DVDs and blu-ray you will find in stores.

 If you require the discs to be turned around in a short spell of time, then inkjet and thermal printed discs are the preferred option, due to the speed of set up and the very fast turnaround.